 Patients can internalize the affects of microaggressions as a personal issue they need to get over.

 Imposter syndrome is defined as feelings of inadequacy and fraud in one’s ability despite proven achievements.
-For minorities, systemic racism This chronic feeling of self doubt can lead to stress and anxiety for nearly any tasks.
+For minorities, this chronic feeling of self doubt can lead to stress and anxiety for nearly any tasks.

 A study from John Hopkins University found a link between racial discrimination, excessive smoking and pain in marginalized American Indian/ Alaska Native and LGBTQ individuals.